How I Got to Call Canada Home: My 5-Year Immigration Journey to Canadian Citizenship

 By Joba,

 Exactly one year ago today, I became a Canadian citizen, and what an exciting journey it’s been.
 On Christmas Day in 2018, I took a leap of faith and moved to Canada.
-It wasn’t an easy decision, but it is one I will be forever grateful for.
-Like many other immigrants, I was drawn to Canada for its diversity, quality of life, safety and let’s not forget, immigration-friendly policies.
-While I had an idea of what to expect, nothing could have fully prepared me for the reality of starting over in a new country as an adult on my own.
+Like many other immigrants, I was drawn to Canada for its diversity, quality of life, safety and immigration-friendly policies

 Table of Contents